-Pick a single colour and create a self portrait photo series inspired by it.
-Though the photos don’t have to feature one colour only, they should all have a similar colour scheme.
+Pick a single colour and create a self-portrait photo series inspired by it.
+Though the photos don’t have to feature one color only, they should all have a similar color scheme.

 This is a project that will refresh you, challenge your imagination, and give you a chance to unleash your creativity.

-My favourite portrait photographers are excellent at shadow-play.
+My favorite portrait photographers are excellent at shadow-play.
 So much can be made with the help of a single light source and a pattern.

 Panoramas are fun to make and pleasant to look at.
 This is how I take mine: